Mirevi/MotionHub/README.md

-# Mirevi MotionHub
+# MIREVI MotionHub

 <p align="center">
   <img width="65%" src="doc/assets/images/orgLogos.png" />
 </p>

-Mirevi MotionHub (MMH) is a middleware for merging body tracking data from different systems into one coordinate space in real-time in order to combine and use their individual benefits.
+MIREVI MotionHub (MMH) is a middleware for merging body tracking data from different systems into one coordinate space in real-time in order to combine and use their individual benefits.

 MMH offers support for several body tracking systems and encompasses a game engine plug-in that connects the MMH with Unity by means of a standardized protocol.
 The plug-in allows for the usage of a single type of skeleton for any body tracking system and, therefore, facilitates the switch between different body tracking systems during app development significantly.